-He earned his MA and PhD in political science from Syracuse University’s Maxwell School of Citizenship and Public Affairs as a Fulbright Presidential Scholar.
-He also holds a MS in Strategic Studies from Nanyang Technological University and a BA in political science (Cum Laude) from Parahyangan Catholic University.
+He earned his master’s degree and doctorate in political science from Syracuse University’s Maxwell School of Citizenship and Public Affairs as a Fulbright Presidential Scholar.
+He also holds a master’s in Strategic Studies from Nanyang Technological University and a bachelor’s degree in political science (Cum Laude) from Parahyangan Catholic University.

 This interview has been edited for length and clarity.

 Young China Watchers (YCW): The relationship between China and South East Asia contains several arenas of cooperation and conflict: China’s strong bilateral economic relations resulting in reliance of some countries on Chinese financing as well as conflicts over the South China Sea, increasing negative perceptions of China in the region, and fears of unsustainable debt incurring from Chinese projects.
 From your perspective, what are the most dominant traits of the relationship between China and the region?

 Evan Laksmana (EL): The only thing that is common is that there is no common framework to understand all of the 10 Southeast Asian countries and their relationship with China.
 Some countries are more likely to push back against China, like Vietnam, some countries are playing the middle part like Indonesia and Singapore, some are leaning towards a much closer or even a proxy relationship to some extent, like Laos and Cambodia.
 The bilateral dynamics are very different to the relationship between China and ASEAN as a multilateral grouping.